matthews-automation/dots/README.md

        Note: As of 5/18/2018 the download package says Version 1.5.0, but once installed
        Device Manager will show it as Version 1.4.0
-* Once the ST Micro Virtual Com Port driver is installed and the DotS software is extracted, open the DotS.exe executable package to run the ZoneLinkÆ.S Interface GUI
+* Once the ST Micro Virtual Com Port driver is installed and the DotS software is extracted, open the DotS.exe executable package to run the ZoneLink™.S Interface GUI